Promotion (marketing)

-In marketing, promotion refers to any type of marketing communication used to inform target audiences of the relative merits of a product, service, brand or issue, most of the time persuasive in nature.
+In marketing, promotion refers to any type of marketing communication used to inform target audiences of the relative merits of a product, service, brand or issue, persuasively.
 It helps marketers to create a distinctive place in customers' mind, it can be either a cognitive or emotional route.
 The aim of promotion is to increase brand awareness, create interest, generate sales or create brand loyalty.
 It is one of the basic elements of the market mix, which includes the four Ps, i.e., product, price, place, and promotion.